open-telemetry/opentelemetry-operator/docs/api.md

-Selects a resource of the container: only resources limits and requests (limits.cpu, limits.
+Selects a resource of the container: only resources limits and requests (limits.cpu, limits.memory, requests.cpu and requests.memory) are currently supported.

 <table>
     <thead>